dfinity/portal/docs/developer-docs/integrations/sns/tokenomics/preparation.md

       should have tokens at genesis, for example to existing users of the dapp,
-   - **Treasury tokens** that are owned by the SNS governance canister which can be spent by the SNS community according to their needs, and
+   - **Treasury tokens** that are owned by the SNS governance canister which can be spent by the SNS community according to their needs.
    - **Swap tokens** which are owned by the SNS and swapped for ICP tokens.
       Initially, parts of the SNS swap tokens are swapped in exchange for ICP tokens in an initial decentralization swap.
 If the swap is successful, the participants